persuaded9041/poke-solus-rgb/README.md

 - Solus Green (`pokesolusgreen.gbc`)
 - Solus Blue (`pokesolusblue.gbc`)

-_Note_: Solus Green is inspired by the original Japanese release of Green Version.
-If played on Game Boy Color, you will see the GBC's mostly-green palette which was used for the Japanese release of Pokémon Green Version.
+_Note_: Solus Green, if played on Game Boy Color, uses the GBC's built-in mostly-green palette.
+This is the same one which was used by the Japanese release of Pokémon Green Version.

 ## Installation

 ### Patching a vanilla ROM

-To patch a vanilla Pokémon Red/Blue Version ROM, download a `.bps` patch file from the [patches directory][patches], and then apply it to your ROM using [this online patcher](https://www.marcrobledo.com/RomPatcher.js/) or your patcher of choice.
+To patch a vanilla Pokémon Red/Blue Version ROM, download a `.bps` patch file from the [releases page][releases], and then apply it to your ROM using [this online patcher](https://www.marcrobledo.com/RomPatcher.js/) or your patcher of choice.
 - For Solus Red / Solus Green, patch a vanilla Red Version ROM
 - For Solus Blue, patch a vanilla Blue Version ROM